-Welcome to High Wycombe Cemetery and to the Tell Them of Us cemetery tour which covers the First World War
+Welcome to High Wycombe Cemetery and to the Tell Them of Us cemetery tours which cover the First World War

-stories of some of the men buried or remembered here.
+stories of the men buried or remembered here.

 In October 2013 the boys from John Hampden Grammar School were asked if they would be willing to assist me in my research on the 50 plus WWI names remembered at High Wycombe